andrewpopa/ptfe-vagrant-dev/README.md

 ## use DNS for configuration and Self Signed Certificate

+- set fqdn for this installation, use `192.168.56.20.xip.io`
-use fqdn instead of ips, and click on **self-signed cert**
+- click on **self-signed cert**

 ![alt text](img/dns_self.png "DNS and Self Signed Certificate")

 ## upload license provided by HashiCorp

+- click on choose license
-choose your file with licence from your pc
+- choose your file with licence from your pc

 ![alt text](img/lic.png "Lic file")

-## choose installation mode - Online in our case
+## choose installation mode

-we are going to install application using online mode, click on it :)
+- click on online
+- click on continue

 ![alt text](img/install_mode.png "Installation mode")

-## create password

-do fill with some fancy password and do not forget it
+## secure admin console

+- write a password for the replicated console
+> we will use this password later

 ![alt text](img/pwd.png "Create password")

-## make sure you passed all preflight checks
+## review preflight checks

-it's important your box can pass all preflight checks which need to have it fully functional
+- preflight should be all green
+- click on continue

 ![alt text](img/preflight.png "Preflight checks")